Phase rule: Foundations

 To be more specific, the composition of each phase is determined by C − 1 intensive variables (such as mole fractions) in each phase.
 The total number of variables is (C − 1)P + 2, where the extra two are temperature T and pressure p.
 The number of constraints is C(P − 1), since the chemical potential of each component must be equal in all phases.
 Subtract the number of constraints from the number of variables to obtain the number of degrees of freedom as F = (C − 1)P + 2 − C(P − 1) = C − P + 2.

 The rule is valid provided the equilibrium between phases is not influenced by gravitational, electrical or magnetic forces, or by surface area, and only by temperature, pressure, and concentration.

 Consequences and examples

 Pure substances (one component)

 For pure substances C = 1 so that F = 3 − P. In a single phase (P = 1) condition of a pure component system, two variables (F = 2), such as temperature and pressure, can be chosen independently to be any pair of values consistent with the phase.
 However, if the temperature and pressure combination ranges to a point where the pure component undergoes a separation into two phases (P = 2), F decreases from 2 to 1.
-When the system enters the two-phase region, it becomes no longer possible to independently control temperature and pressure.
+When the system enters the two-phase region, it is no longer possible to independently control temperature and pressure.